SunnySuite/Sunny.jl/GettingStarted.md

 end
 ```

 Revise works great for redefining function definitions.
 A limitation of Revise is that it does _not_ support redefining `struct` datatypes.
-In such cases, the Julia process must (unfortunately) be restarted.
+If a `struct` is modified, then the REPL must be restarted.

 ## The Julia extension in VSCode

 [VSCode](https://code.visualstudio.com/) is a powerful text editor, and hosts the _de facto_ official [Julia development environment](https://www.julia-vscode.org/).
-Note that VSCode is [open source](https://github.com/microsoft/vscode), and is entirely unrelated to the commercial Visual Studio product.
-(It seems Microsoft was deliberately trying create confusion with this naming scheme.)
+Note that VSCode is [open source](https://github.com/microsoft/vscode), and entirely unrelated to the commercial Visual Studio product (the related names are unfortunate).

 A full introduction to VSCode is outside the scope of this document, but here we can provide a few helpful tips.
 Much of the power of VSCode comes from extensions.
 You can download and install these easily through the Extensions panel, accessible by clicking the appropriate icon on the left of the VSCode window (alternatively, by selecting the `View -> Extensions` menu item).
 Search "julia" to find the Julia extension and click Install.
 A restart of VSCode may then be required.
 You'll know the Julia extension is working correctly if you can load a `.jl` file and see syntax highlighting.
 The blue status bar at the bottom of the window will also print some Julia information.
 The first launch of the Julia extension may take a while to complete (for example, the "Indexing packages..." step might take a couple minutes).
 Once the extension has fully loaded, a lot of powerful features become available.
 To see how it should look, see the [Julia for VSCode](https://www.julia-vscode.org/) landing page.
 Features include "auto-complete" suggestions while typing, pop-up documentation on mouse-hover, an integrated REPL, an integrated debugger, a plot panel, and more.

-VSCode does bring a significant learning curve.
-The Command Palette can help a lot with discoverability.
+The Command Palette can help to discover VSCode functionality.
 Access it through the `View -> Command Palette...` menu item (Shift-Command-P on Mac, or Shift-Ctrl-P on Windows).
-Here you can start typing a command to get a list of suggestions.
+Here you can type keywords to get a list of command suggestions.
 For example, entering "julia repl" will suggest the `Julia: Start REPL` command.
 Press Enter to launch a Julia REPL, which will appear at the bottom of the VSCode window.
-This running Julia process is integrated with other Julia-VSCode features in a powerful way.
+This running Julia process integrates with other Julia-VSCode features in a powerful way.

-Again bring up the Command Palette (`View -> Command Palette...`) and type "settings json" to find the command `Preferences: Open Settings (JSON)`.
+Again bring up the Command Palette and type "settings json" to find the command `Preferences: Open Settings (JSON)`.
 Press enter to and you will an editor for the `Settings.json` file.
 Add to the bottom of this file the line

 ```
     "julia.execution.resultType": "inline",